19hours/sg-statutes/Acts/Estate Duty Act.md

 (CHAPTER 96)

-Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
+Notes:—Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
 The references are provided for convenience and are not part of the Act:

 UK Customs and Inland Revenue 1881